breezy-weather/breezy-weather/HELP.md

 ### How can I change sources for a location?

-Just swipe from right to left on location list, or tap the pencil icon on top right (v5.2.1+) or tap the Edit button on Footer (< v5.2.1).
+Just swipe from right to left on location list, or tap the pencil icon on top right.

 ## Updates